christiaanb/SoOSiM/README.md

 memoryManager :: MemState -> Input MemCommand -> Sim MemState
 ```

-The type defition tells us that the first argument has the type of our internal component state, and the second argument a value of type `ComponentInput`.
+The type defition tells us that the first argument has the type of our internal component state, and the second argument a value of type `Input a`, where the `a` is instantiate to the `MemCommand` datatype.
-The possible values of this type are enumarated in the *OS Component API* section.
+The possible values of the `Input a` type are enumarated in the *OS Component API* section.
 The value of the result is of type `Sim MemState`.
 This tells us two things: